After earthquake, Ridgecrest seeks return to normalcy

 Smith is one of many who experienced the temblor that hit Searles Valley, near the Kern-San Bernardino county line, at 10:33 a.m.
 Thursday.
 It was the strongest earthquake to strike Southern California in nearly 20 years, and led to more than 87 aftershocks, according to the U.S. Geological Survey.

-"Hopefully people will be able to go home today," Brever said, adding that the Red Cross shelter will be available for as long as needed in Ridgecrest.
+"Hopefully people will be able to go home today," Brever said, adding that the Red Cross shelter will be available for as long as needed.

 "Our volunteers are currently providing comfort and care to several of those who have been affected," said Nicole Maul of the Red Cross.
 "Comfort and care can take many different shapes and sizes — it’s as simple as being able to provide safe shelter, warm meals and emotional support.
 We know that this community is resilient and we are working with local agencies to ensure the immediate needs are met."